 What is gender identity?

 Gender identity describes the gender with which a person identifies (e.g. whether one uses man, woman, or more individualized terminology to describe oneself).
-It is often referred to as an individual's internal or psychological sense of gender.
+It is often referred to as an individual’s internal or psychological sense of gender.
 Gender identity may or may not differ from one's legal sex which is assigned at birth based on biological characteristics.
-Gender expression refers to the way individuals feel most comfortable expressing gender identity, often made socially visible through behavior, language, and clothing.
+Gender expression refers to the way persons feel most comfortable expressing gender identity, often made socially visible through behavior, language, and clothing.

-Gender inclusive housing is housing where members of the opposite gender live together in a living unit/apartment.
-This option is only offered to upper class students.
-If you are interested in gender inclusive housing, please contact the Central Housing Office at 618-650-3931 or via e-mail, firstname.lastname@example.org for more information and availability.
+Gender-inclusive housing is housing in which members of the opposite gender live together in a living unit/apartment.
+This option is offered only to upper-class students.
+If you are interested in gender-inclusive housing, please contact the Central Housing Office at (618) 650‑3931 or email@example.com for more information and availability.